devmasud1/devmasud1/README.md

   - user...........
 - **Technology Used:**
   - **Front-end:**
-    - JavaScript (ES6), React, tailwind , react-flowbite, Context API, and various other essential libraries.
+    - JavaScript (ES6), React, tailwind, react-flowbite, Context API, and other essential libraries.
   - **Back-end:**
     - Node.js, Express.js, vercel(used for deployment).
   - **Database:**